-The six MPZs include West Africa, South America, North America, South and Southeast Asia, Western Europe and Central Europe to Western Russia.
-The MPZs are not necessarily the main production zones for the four crops (maize, rice, soybean, wheat) currently monitored by CropWatch, but they are globally or regionally important areas of agricultural production.
-The seven zones were identified based mainly on production statistics and distribution of the combined cultivation area of maize, rice, wheat and soybean.
+Overview Description Six globally The six MPZs include West Africa, South America, North America, South and Southeast Asia, Western Europe and important areas of Central Europe to Western Russia.
+The MPZs are not necessarily the main production zones for the four crops (maize, agricultural rice, soybean, wheat) currently monitored by CropWatch, but they are globally or regionally important areas of production agricultural production.
+The seven zones were identified based mainly on production statistics and distribution of the combined cultivation area of maize, rice, wheat and sovbean.